 Deposits on lease contracts are amounts paid by various lessees as guarantee for the faithful compliance to the terms and conditions of the lease contract.
 The amount is expected to be settled at the termination of the contract.
-As of December 31, 2022 and 2021, deposits on lease contracts amounted to P1,185,156 and P662,830, respectively.
+As of December 31, 2023 and 2022, deposits on lease contracts amounted to P1,185,156.